 If you are a health-system-based ACO with participating specialty providers, examine your attribution of ACO patients to ensure that every patient has a primary care home in your ACO, as well.
 Adverse cost for your ACO comes from patients who are attributed to your ACO for expensive specialty services and who then attach to other ACOs’ primary care physicians, once they are well.
 You will likely lose such patients permanently, regardless of the specialty care, because of other ACO referral practices.

 Your clinical efforts to improve existing patients’ health status will drive the costs of that cohort now and in years to come, if they remain with your ACO.
 To enable healthy, loyal patients, your cost strategy must, of course, include efforts aimed at reducing the costs of patients with high risk or intensive conditions.
+Your data and technology to reduce costs will require more than the claims data you get from CMS, so your actions must entail creating data sufficiency by integrating provider data with clinical detail to support cost interventions.

 Step Two: Understand Characteristics of Your Existing Population and What’s Next